Biological Safety Officer (BSO)

 Linda R. Hamilton, MPH, is the Biosafety Specialist for the University of Tennessee-Knoxville, Institute of Agriculture, and Graduate School of Medicine.
 Linda’s first experience with the research community at UT was as a freshman work-study student assigned to Dr. David Bemis’ lab in Walter’s Life Sciences Bldg.
 Under the mentorship of Dr. Bemis, Linda completed her undergraduate degree with a double major in microbiology and medical technology (Medical Technology Program at UT Medical Center).
 After five years working as a medical technologist, Linda returned to UT to pursue a Master of Public Health degree with a concentration in Occupational and Environmental Health and Safety.
 During this time, she worked as a student sub-contractor to ORNL in the Industrial Hygiene department working on hazard communication compliance.
 Completion of the degree required an internship which Linda completed at the Aluminum Company of America (Alcoa, Inc.) in Alcoa, TN.
 Linda was hired at Alcoa where she worked for 10 years in air pollution control compliance and 5 years in health and safety compliance.
 Linda returned to the clinical lab environment at Molecular Pathology Laboratory Network in Maryville, TN in 2007 as a cytogenetics technologist and worked there until coming home to UT in the Environmental, Health, and Safety Department as a Laboratory Safety Specialist in 2014.
-Linda enjoys cooking and spending quality time with family and friends.

 Administrative Specialist III